mattehicks/SCDE/components/ESP32_SPI_Module/README.md

-ESP32_SPI_Module for SCDE (Smart Connedcted Device Engine) V2
+ESP32_SPI_Module for SCDE (Smart Connedcted Device Engine) V2 may be renamed to:
+ESP32_SPI_Master_Module for SCDE (Smart Connedcted Device Engine) V2

 - ESP32_ -> intended for use on ESP32 SoC hardware only !